-Tetra4 operates under a Production License from the Petroleum Authority of South Africa and must pay a 5% royalty based on wellhead price to the South African Revenue Service.
+Tetra4 operates under a Production License from the Petroleum Agency of South Africa which is subject to a 5% royalty based on wellhead price to the South African Revenue Service.
 An additional royalty of one percent of wellhead price is owed to the GFI Mining South Africa (GFIMSA) or Goldfields on all new wells located on their existing licenses.
+Sproule has taken a conservative approach and applied this additional GFIMSA royalty to all new wells although some of the Proved Undeveloped (PUD) locations will not fall withing the GFI licenses.